api3dao/old-api3-docs/docs/next/airnode/implementation.md

 There are two external parties that Airnode interacts with:

-* **APIs:** Although Airnode is designed for first-party oracles, we also consider serving data from third-party APIs as a valid usage scenario.
+* **APIs:** Although Airnode is designed for First-Party Oracles, serving data from third-party APIs is a valid usage scenario.
 In this case, calls made to all APIs are contained in separate serverless function invocations so that they cannot induce node-level failure.
-* **Blockchain nodes:** Similarly, using blockchain (e.g., Ethereum) nodes run by third party service providers is considered as a valid usage scenario.
+* **Blockchain Nodes:** Similarly, using blockchain (e.g., Ethereum) nodes run by third party service providers is considered as a valid usage scenario.
 Airnode uses all providers simultaneously (i.e., not through a Quorum-based consensus or behind a load balancer) for maximum availability, which is made possible by its unique stateless design.
 The interactions made with each provider is contained in a separate serverless function invocation so that a malicious provider cannot induce node-level failure.

 In addition, the protocol is implemented in a way that a blockchain service provider cannot tamper with the parameters of a request, but only deny service.
 Note that this is not the case with alternative solutions, as they treat the blockchain service provider as a trusted party.